Emergency and Technology Grants

-The CARES Act, which established and funded the Higher Education Emergency Relief Fund, has provided Massasoit Community College with funding to provide emergency financial aid grants to students for costs and financial challenges incurred as a result of the disruption of campus operations due to COVID-19.
+The CARES Act, which established and funded the Higher Education Emergency Relief Fund, has provided Massasoit Community College with funding to provide emergency financial and technology grants to students for costs and financial challenges incurred as a result of the disruption of campus operations due to COVID-19.

-To prioritize the neediest students for immediate grant distribution, Massasoit has already distributed approximately $1.3 million in emergency grants to a priority group of 1,572 students.
+To prioritize grant distribution to students with the greatest need, Massasoit distributed approximately $1.3 million in emergency grants to a priority group of 1,572 students in April.
 Those students were initially enrolled in at least six credit in the Spring 2020 semester; actively enrolled in at least one non-online course as of March 13, 2020; and received a Federal Pell Grant.
 Grant amounts were tiered by enrollment status and ranged from $500-$1000.

-Remaining and supplemental CARES Act funding will be distributed on an ongoing basis to eligible students who complete an emergency grant application.
+Remaining and supplemental CARES Act funding continue to be distributed on an ongoing basis to eligible students who complete an emergency grant application.

-CARES Act emergency grants are available to students who meet the following eligibility requirements:
+CARES Act emergency and technology grants are available to students who meet the following eligibility requirements:

-- Are or were enrolled at Massasoit in a degree or eligible certificate program for the Spring 2020 or Summer 2020 semester and have not yet fulfilled graduation requirements.
+- Students must have been enrolled at Massasoit in a degree or eligible certificate program for the Spring 2020 or Summer 2020 semester.

-- If enrolled in the Spring 2020 semester, student must have originally enrolled in at least six credits, and must have remained enrolled in at least one non-online class as of March 13, 2020.
+- If enrolled in the Spring 2020 semester, students must have been enrolled in at least one non-online class as of March 13, 2020.
 A non-online course indicates a course that did not begin the semester online.

-- Students must have incurred expenses as a result of the disruption of campus operations due to coronavirus, including but not limited to food, housing, course materials, technology, health care, and child care expenses.
-If a student has not incurred any expenses related to the disruption of campus operations due to the coronavirus, they are not eligible for grant funding.
+- Students must have incurred or will incur expenses as a result of the disruption of campus operations due to coronavirus, including but not limited to food, housing, course materials, technology, health care, and child care expenses.
+If a student has not incurred any expenses related to the disruption of campus operations due to coronavirus or technology expenses as a result of courses being offered primarily online in the fall, they are not eligible for grant funding.
 Students who already received an emergency grant and are requesting additional funds will be required to explain, and may be asked to document, expenses exceeding the amount of the original award.

 - Students must be eligible to participate in Title IV federal financial programs.
 The criteria to be a Title IV-eligible student include, but are not limited to the following: